 Pack your bags, let’s go!

 You’ve got your packing essentials, safety tips, and you know the rules and regulations.
-Now it’s time to plan your next Northern Territory camping getaway!
-The Northern Territory is a great place to explore, why not enjoy it all on your own?
+Now it’s time to plan your next Northern Territory camping getaway.
+Whether you’re heading to the tropical Top End or the rugged beauty of the Red Centre, the Northern Territory is a great place to explore, why not enjoy it all on your own?

-Are you a solo traveller who has explored the NT?
+Are you a traveller who has explored the NT by camping solo?
 Comment below if you have anything to add!

 Get your daily fix of Northern Territory beauty courtesy of Norther® by following @northerhq.
 You can also check out more Northern Territory content by following Norther on Facebook.
 Please sign up here to join our newsletter list to be the first to get travel hints and local recommendations for National Parks and Destinations in the NT.